 Your Trade Show Internet project manager will act as a single point of contact, translating your goals into a successful event network deployment.

-Trade Show Internet installs event networks with just a few days’ notice in over 60 U.S. metropolitan markets.
-Whether your event takes place in New York City, Los Angeles, Miami, Chicago, Seattle, Toronto, Montreal, Vancouver, Mexico City, or somewhere in between, you’ll receive the same professional service, guaranteed speeds, and local support you’ve come to rely upon with Trade Show Internet.
+Trade Show Internet installs event networks with just a few days’ notice throughout North America.
+Whether your event takes place in New York City, Los Angeles, Miami, Chicago, Seattle, Toronto, Montreal, Vancouver, Mexico City, or somewhere in between, you’ll receive the same professional service, guaranteed speeds, and premium support you’ve come to rely upon with Trade Show Internet.
 For select larger events, we also offer international event IT solutions.

 We require venue permission to install our network infrastructure and WiFi gear.
 Most venue managers are cooperative and simply require our Certificate of Insurance, which is available upon request.

-However, if your event takes place in a hotel or convention center, and you are looking to circumvent the in-house ISP, things can be a lot more challenging.
-You must negotiate the right to bring in your own vendor before you sign your venue lease agreement.
+However, if your event takes place in a hotel or convention center, you must negotiate the ability to bring in your own AV and Internet/WiFi vendors before you sign a venue lease agreement.
 Should the venue require the in-house AV provider be allowed to bid, we recommend you request separate AV and Internet bids.
 This way there is no pricing penalty for selecting one service but not the other.
-To further reduce Internet costs, you should request a list of all associated venue fees in advance.
+To further reduce costs, you should request a list of all associated venue fees in advance.
 Many of these fees are negotiable.
-If a rate list cannot be provided up-front, you should require the venue waive all associated fees, including electrical, MDF/IDF closet access, fiber cross-connect, copper cross-connect, port access, patch panel, Ethernet drop, roof access, gear storage, and labor supervision.
-Don’t know what some of these things are?
-No problem, we can help guide you through the process.
+If a rate list cannot be provided up-front, you should require the venue waive all associated fees, including electrical, MDF/IDF closet access, fiber cross-connect, copper cross-connect, port access, patch panel, Ethernet drop, roof access, gear storage, drayage, and labor supervision.

 Contact us today for a no-obligation quote.